victor-m-p/mdwikiNLP/exam.md

 *   Proposes a preliminary experiment to run on the data (this will be reported on in the progress report), as well as the scope of the final total project.

-#### **Step 2: Poster session (due December 9, poster sessions on December 11 and 12) **
+#### **Step 2: Poster session (due Nov 30, poster sessions on December 2 and 4) **

 You/you and your group will design and print a poster to be displayed for the department.
 You will summarize the results of your work so far in text and figures, and you will have prepared a brief (3-5 minute) oral presentation to walk viewers through the poster.
 (Good practice for the oral exam!)
-Details on poster submission can be found here: [Posters](https://aunlp.github.io/mdwikiNLP/?fbclid=IwAR2gQSmqscEWI7wADBnI0BwUtCbiIF-hr_sXj5r-Nvz-mQNl-uy_3_qgBac#!posters.md)
+Details on poster submission can be found here: [Posters](posters.md)

 #### **Step 3: Writing your Synopsis (due Jan 4) **